dannytlee12/cse15l-lab-reports/lab-report1/lab-report1.md

 ## Setting an SSH Key
 ![Image](l1sc6.png)
-* First I made a key on my local computer using `ssh-keygen` and left the password empty.
+* First I made a key on my local computer using `ssh-keygen` and left the password empty, allowing me to login without having to enter my password.

 ![Image](l1sc7.png)
 * Then I copied the key into a directory in my ieng6 account using `scp`.